barajs/pouchdb/README.md

-# Bara with Github integration
+# Bara with PouchDB integration

-Bara makes it able to setup and run the Github application in a minute.
+Bara makes it able to setup and run the PouchDB application in a minute.

 ## Install

 ```
-npm install --save @barajs/core @barajs/github
+npm install --save @barajs/core @barajs/pouchdb
 ```

 ## Usage